About HIPAA: The Health Insurance Portability and Accountability Act

-Accounting, disclosure and access
+Accounting, Disclosure and Access

 Under HIPAA you are permitted to access your records at any time by requesting a copy be provided to you.
-Additionally, you are permitted to make amendments to your personal health information at anytime by requesting that your records be amended or corrected.
+Additionally, you are permitted to make amendments to your personal health information at any time by requesting that your records be amended or corrected.
 Health organizations are not required to make the requested amendments, but they must give careful consideration to your request.

-You have the right to request an accounting of any disclosures made by health institutions with regard to your personal health information except for disclosures made for the purposes of treatment, payment, and health care operations.
+You have the right to request an accounting of any disclosures made by health institutions with regard to your personal health information except for disclosures made for the purposes of treatment, payment and health care operations.
 These accountings generally only include disclosures made within the past six years.

 A general principle of HIPAA is that, when making disclosures, health institutions must make efforts to release only the minimum necessary amount of information.
-A covered entity must take steps to use, disclose, and request only the minimum amount of protected health information needed in order to accomplish the intended goal.
+A Covered Entity must take steps to use, disclose, and request only the minimum amount of protected health information needed in order to accomplish the intended goal.

 HIPAA provides that people have the same privacy rights in death as they do in life.
 Therefore health care providers and facilities may only release medical records to those people authorized by the patient in writing, the executor of the patient’s estate, or a person who is deemed a personal representative by state law.
 A patient’s estate will only have an executor if the patient’s will is probated.
 In Pennsylvania, a judge will issue the personal representative of the deceased patient a document either called a “short certificate” or a “grant of letters” which authorizes the individual to act on behalf of the deceased patient.
-In the absence of a written authorization from the patient prior to his/her death, proof of status as the patient’s executor, a short certificate or a grant of letters, you will not be able to obtain the medical records of a deceased patient.
+In the absence of a written authorization from the patient prior to his or her death, proof of status as the patient’s executor, a short certificate or a grant of letters, you will not be able to obtain the medical records of a deceased patient.

 Pennsylvania Department of Health: